General questions about the Music Festival

 We have often debated providing monetary prizes.
 Some people think that it will take our festival away from its moorings whereby musicians perform for the love and camaraderie of music-making.
 However, we are not averse to offering money prizes.
 We have not yet been able to identify sponsors who are willing to provide monetary prizes.
 (If you want to provide monetary prizes, please see our Sponsorship section – becoming a sponsor.)

 questions about sponsorship

 What do I get as a sponsor of the festival?

-All sponsors resident in Trinidad and Tobago can claim a tax rebate for their contributions as deeds of covenant.
-In addition to that, corporate sponsors receive the obvious branding and goodwill, the opportunity to speak at our festival events and concerts and to present special grand prizes.
+All sponsors resident in Trinidad and Tobago can claim a tax rebate for their contributions to the Festival as deeds of covenant.
+In addition to that, corporate sponsors receive the obvious branding and goodwill associated with the Festival and the opportunity to speak at our events and concerts.
+Sponsor representatives usually present special prizes to contestants.